 In the live iterations, the dance loops are stacked end-to-end, each a stage in a sequence of transformation over 30 minutes.

-The conceptual basis for the work is that regeneration can follow a period of destruction.
-This as a metaphor for multiple things today in our political, social and natural environments.
-The recent fires in California remind us that a small spark can set off a course for violent transition.
-In forest fires, this is a healthy thing– laying the ground for new, vigorous growth.
+Regeneration can follow a period of massive destruction.
+I consider this a metaphor of hope for the extreme conditions of the social, political and natural environments in which we live.
+The increasing ferocity of wildfires remind us that a small spark can set off a course for violent transition.
+In natural forest fires, this is a healthy thing– laying the ground for new, vigorous growth.
 In mythology, the Phoenix rises from the ashes of destruction to start a new life cycle.
-In today’s uneasy world, this work relys on the hope that this is one of those transitional stages, and out of the rubble, something better will start to rise.
+In today’s uneasy world, I rely on the hope that this is one of those transitional stages, and out of the rubble, something better will start to rise.

 choreography and concept: Flora Wiegmann